Leaving Bolivia…a plan comes together

 With a sad heart but rising excitement of the road ahead it is hasta luego to Sucre and buen viaje y buen suerte to us.

-7 Responses to “Leaving Bolivia…a plan comes together”
+7 thoughts on “Leaving Bolivia…a plan comes together

 Leave a Reply